erikhaugsby/materials/README.md

 ## Input

-Should you wish to complete any of these appendices, please do so.

 Should you find any errors or omissions, I would greatly appreciate you either notifying me by email (e@erikhaugsby.com), or initiating a pull request.